 Freya

 I love my cautious, hard-working husband.
-Until one day I realize the man I married is nowhere to be found.
-Now Aiden is quiet and withdrawn, and as the months wear on, the pain of our growing distance becomes too much.
+Until one day, I realized the man I married was nowhere to be found.
+Now, Aiden is quiet and withdrawn, and as the months wear on, the pain of our growing distance becomes too much.
 As if weathering marriage counseling wasn’t enough, we’re thrown together for an island getaway to celebrate my parents’ many years of perfect marriage while ours is on the brink of collapse.
 Despite my meddling siblings and a week in each other’s constant company, this trip somehow gets us working through the trouble in paradise.
 I just can’t help worrying, when we leave paradise and return to the real world, will trouble find us again?

 Before I Let Go – Kennedy Ryan